iwasaki-kenta/canteen/README.md

-# canteen
+# Canteen

 A decentralized Kubernetes/container orchestrator running on Ethereum.

 Prototype/MVP only.